Ezāfe: Etymology

 historically means "man which (is) good" rather than "good man."

-In other modern Iranian languages, such as Northern Kurdish, the ezafe particle is still a relative pronoun, which declines for gender and number.
-However, rather than translating it as "which," as its etymological origin suggests, a more accurate translation for the New Persian use of ezafe would be a linking genitive/attributive "of" or, in the case of adjectives, not translating it.
+In other modern Western Iranian languages, such as Kurmanji (Northern Kurdish), the ezāfe particle is still a relative pronoun, which declines for gender and number.
+However, rather than translating it as "which," as its etymological origin suggests, a more accurate translation for the Persian use of ezāfe would be a linking genitive/attributive "of" or, in the case of adjectives, not translating it.

-Since the ezafe is not typical of the Avestan language and most East Iranian languages, where the possessives and adjectives normally precede their head noun without a linker, an argument has been put forward that the ezafe construction ultimately represents a substrate feature, more specifically, an outcome of the Elamite influence on Old Persian, which followed the Iranian migration to the territories previously inhabited by the Elamites.
+Since the ezāfe is not typical of the Avestan (a Central Iranian language) and most Eastern Iranian languages, where the possessives and adjectives normally precede their head noun without a linker, an argument has been put forward that the ezāfe construction may represent a substrate feature of the ancient Elamite (a language isolate) influence on Old Persian, which followed the Iranian migration to the territories of the Iranian plateau previously inhabited by the ancient pre-Iranic Elamites who spoke Elamite.